 How To Make Mexican Slaw

-- Slice the cabbage using a sharp knife or a mandoline slicer.
+- Slice the cabbage using a sharp knife or a mandoline slicer (affiliate link).
 Add it to a large bowl.

-- Finely chop half of one bunch of cilantro.
-Add it to the bowl.
+- Finely chop half of one bunch of cilantro and the green onions.
+Add them to the bowl.

 FAQs and Expert Tips